 We are selecting some of the random low-performed states.
 Please do not forget to click the Group button.

-Once you click on the button, a new group with a random name will create.
-You can use the Rename button to change the name as per your specification.
+Once you click on the button, a new group with a random name will be created.
+You can use the Rename button to change the name as per your specifications.

 Next, click Apply and the OK button to close the window.
-That’s it; we successfully created our Tableau Group from the dimension pane.
-Let us replace the State Province Name from the Row shelf with State Province Name group.
+That’s it; we successfully created our Tableau Group from the dimension pane groupby members.
+Let us replace the State Province Name from the Row shelf with the State Province Name group.

 It will show you the newly created and added Group in the report.